ambroiseodt/itl/apps/memory/README.md

 # In-Tool Learning - Controlled Experiments

-This part of the codebase aims to study in-tool learning with large language models in a controlled setting from a memory and generalization perspective.
+This part of the codebase aims to study in-tool learning in a controlled setting from a memory and generalization perspective.

 ## Installation
 To reproduce our experiments and figures, the ```llm``` and ```visu``` optional dependencies need to be installed with: